 ```

-/// generic control hook
+// generic control hook in Control development

-MyControl.prototype.onLocalizationChanged = function() {};
+MyControl.prototype.onLocalizationChanged = function() {

-// Localization API
+// generic Localization API use

 Localization.attachChange((oEvent) => {

-// Note: The event callback has no
+// Note: The event callback has no |

 [`attachParseError`](https://ui5.sap.com/#/api/sap.ui.core.Core%23methods/attachParseError)